cnuland/hello-chris-llm-d/METRICS_DEBUG_GUIDE.md

 # Metrics Collection Debug Guide

 This guide helps troubleshoot metrics collection issues with the LLM-D architecture.
+For monitoring setup and configuration details, see the [main README monitoring section](README.md#monitoring-and-observability).

 ## 🔍 Quick Diagnosis Commands